Iskanderovulan/Supply-manager-app/README.md

-# Packing supply management app
+# Packing Supply Manager app

 ## Overview

-The **Packing supply management app** is a high-performance, scalable, and modular web application built using modern frontend technologies.
+The **Packing Supply Manager app** is a high-performance, scalable, and modular web application built using modern frontend technologies.
 The project follows industry best practices, adhering to **clean architecture, feature-sliced design (FSD)**, and **enterprise-grade TypeScript and React development standards**.

 It is designed for **product and inventory management**, providing extensive capabilities such as **dynamic filtering, pagination, sorting, role-based access control, API-driven data interactions**, and **real-time updates**.
 The system ensures an intuitive UI/UX through **Ant Design components**, **theme customization**, and **globalization (i18n support)**.

+---

+## Quick Start

+1. Install dependencies
+   yarn install

+2. Start the development server yarn run dev

 ---